WayScience/IDR_stream/README.md

 Compile CP features in a proper order and remove irrelevant metadata from the file.
 5) Delete all intermediate files from batch run and run next batch!

-**Note:** Do not run both CP and DP projects at the same time due to both utilizing Cellpose and GPU (can not use GPU with two different runs).
+**Note:** Do not run more than one instance of an `idrstream` at once!
+Doing so will cause issues with multiple instances of CellPose trying to utilize the same GPU resources.

 # Setup